braingeneers/Learn_WetAI/README.md

 # Tutorials for WetAI

-This is a tutorial course, teaching you how to use the **WetAI**.
+This is a tutorial course, teaching you how to use **WetAI**.
 It starts by explaining basic controls and ends with building apps.
 Each tutorial has an instructional video.

 ## Video Tutorials
 * [1- Jupyter and Python](https://www.youtube.com/watch?v=6g2K5VTD2yM)